tnfssc/tnfssc/RESUME.md

 ### [StoryXpress](https://storyxpress.co/) (Jul 2020 - Sep 2020)

+**Full-Stack Developer Intern** | Learnt to resolve merge conflicts and working with a team.

-**Full-Stack Developer Intern** | Built internal dashboard and Google Drive like feature.
+- Built internal dashboard and a Google Drive like feature.

+  - React, Webpack, NodeJS, ExpressJS

 ---